Japanese Motorcycle Brands

 Meguro Logo

-Hobuji Murato co-founded Meguro Manufacturing Co in 1937 with Takaji Suzuki.
-Due to Suzuki’s high-ranking position, the company obtained government and defense orders to produce special motorcycles.
-The brand equipped the Japanese police, created models for military purposes.
-It was the Meguro motorcycles that were the main competitors for Honda in the first racing competition.
-But the end of government orders and the transition to the production of light motorcycles led the company to bankruptcy.
+Hobuji Murato co-founded Meguro Manufacturing Co. with Takaji Suzuki in 1937.
+The company received government and defense orders to produce special motorcycles thanks to Suzuki’s high position.
+This brand was equipped by the Japanese police and created models for military use.
+Meguro motorcycles were Honda’s main competitors in the first racing competitions.
+However, the termination of government orders and the transition to producing light motorcycles led the company into bankruptcy.
 Kawasaki Heavy Industries Ltd acquired the brand.
-In the future, the new owner continued to release his motorcycles under the old name but soon closed production.
-Today, 60 years later, Kawasaki is attempting to revive it.
+The new owner continued to produce motorcycles under the old name but soon closed the production.
+Today, 60 years later, Kawasaki is trying to revive it.

-The brand’s emblem was distinguished by originality and the presence of a composition rich in elements.
-It was an image of a pedestal on which the letters “M” were placed – the first letter of the brand name, standing on its side with a mirror image of its take.
-They were separated by a vertical line and painted in bronze.
-The letters were voluminous.
-The side of them had a fill-in two colors – light blue and its deep dark shade.
-Left and right, from the lowest points, they were covered by two open white wings, directed backward, forming a visual perception of flight.
-Under the sign on the face of the pedestal, the brand’s name was inscribed on a light blue background in maroon color.
+The brand’s emblem was characterized by originality and a rich, compositional style.
+It was an image of a pedestal on which the letter “M” stood, the first letter of the brand name, with a mirror image of its double on the side.
+A vertical line and painted bronze separated them.
+The letters were three-dimensional.
+On the side, they had a fill of two colors, a light blue, and a deep, dark shade.
+To the left and right, from the lowest points, they were covered by two open white wings pointing backward, forming the visual of flight.
+Below the plaque on the front of the pedestal, the brand’s name was printed in burgundy on a light blue background.

 Marusho